ENG

 A Universidade de Guanajuato

-O imponente edifício de mármore branco, datado dos anos 50, pode inicialmente parecer dissonante na paisagem urbana, genericamente com traços tradicionais e coloridos, mas o facto é que, a sua arquitetura invulgar se torna apelativa e faz com que se imponha uma visita a este lugar.
+O imponente edifício de mármore branco, datado dos anos 50, pode inicialmente parecer dissonante na paisagem urbana, genericamente com traços tradicionais e coloridos.
+O facto é que, a sua arquitetura invulgar se torna apelativa e faz com que se imponha uma visita a este lugar.

 Guanajuato é a cidade da Estudantina e é possível encontrar estudantes universitários, trajados a rigor, por todo o centro da cidade.